Nonspecific Arm Pain and the Chiropractor

 Improvement times vary, but many patients notice reduced pain and better mobility within a few weeks of consistent chiropractic care, depending on the disc’s severity and other factors.

-If you have any questions please feel free to contact our office located in Whitestone, NY
+If you have any questions please feel free to contact our offices located in Whitestone and New York, NY

 Read more about Bulging and Herniated Discs